client9/xssjson/README.md

 Pros:
 * works on the json stream, does not need to know about the objects or uses reflection.
-* works on the so any json encoder can be user.
+* any json encoder can be used.
 This just filters the result.

 Cons: